CMPSC-310-AI-Spring2023/course_information/README.md

 Keep in mind, course deadlines, absences, and accommodations for mental health are subject to the course policies and expectations that are set within this syllabus.
 Students are encouraged to communicate with their professors as soon as possible regarding their needs and seek support if their mental health impacts their academic performance or daily life.
 When you find yourself struggling emotionally, remember that there are supports available, and you are not alone.

 Students who are in need of mental health support can access free, confidential services and resources in the Counseling and Personal Development Center (CPDC).
 CPDC delivers holistic mental health services to the Allegheny College student campus community through brief individual and group counseling, crisis support, outreach programming, consultation, and coordination of care.
-Students may request services by submitting a form on CPDC’s website (`sites.allegheny.edu/counseling`).
-Students may also connect with a mental health clinician at any time by calling Allegheny’s 24/7 line: 814-332-2105.
+Students may request services by submitting a form on CPDC's website (`sites.allegheny.edu/counseling`).
+Students may also connect with a mental health clinician at any time by calling Allegheny's 24/7 line: 814-332-2105.
 If you or someone you know is experiencing a mental health emergency, please call the 24/7 line, Public Safety (814-332-3357), or 911.
 When in doubt, reach out.

 #### Gator Success Grants